GoogleChrome/web.dev/src/site/content/en/blog/building-a-dialog-component/index.md

 ##### Mini dialog positioning

-When using a desktops larger viewport, I chose to position the mini dialogs over the element that called them.
+When using a larger viewport such as on a desktop computer, I chose to position the mini dialogs over the element that called them.
 To do this I need JavaScript.
 [You can find the technique I use here](https://github.com/argyleink/gui-challenges/blob/main/dialog/index.js#L92-L102),